Lyon-CHEN/NetworkAnalysis/README.md

 ## Todo list
 - [ ] Add WiFi security detection function, such as encryption method, weak password detection, etc.
 - [ ] Add port scanning, and identify the port service protol, like Http/Https, SSH, Bonjour, Samba...
+- [ ] Some Apple devices block the real Mac address by a Private Address, which makes it hard to obtain manufacturer information through mac address. </br>
+Resolve solution: Determined by device communication protocol or port protocol</br>
 - [ ] Add Speed Test Location Selector, So you can choose the nearest SpeedTest Servers or the server which your want to run speed test.
 The server list can obtail according to geographic informationhas.
 - [ ] Improving UI